- Home

 - Dog Exercise Areas

-The City of Middleton ordinances allow for pets on leashes on all trails in city parks and/or conservancy areas.
-It is our hope that pet owners will use this facility on the permit basis provided.
-Parks and Recreation staff will have the ability to enforce the annual and daily permit system in the pet area.
+- The City of Middleton ordinances allow pets on leashes, no longer than six (6) feet, on trails and pathways only within city parks and conservancy areas.
+It is our hope that pet owners will use the off-leash Dog Exercise Areas on the permit basis provided. (link ordinance – Chapter 21 https://library.municode.com/wi/middleton/codes/municipal_code?nodeId=CH21PAPULA)

 5209 County Highway Q